tensorflow/docs/site/en/api_docs/python/tf/sparse/reduce_sum.md

 <!-- Placeholder for "Used in" -->

-Warning: SOME ARGUMENTS ARE DEPRECATED: `(keep_dims)`.
-They will be removed in a future version.
-Instructions for updating:
-keep_dims is deprecated, use keepdims instead

-Warning: SOME ARGUMENTS ARE DEPRECATED: `(reduction_axes)`.
-They will be removed in a future version.
-Instructions for updating:
-reduction_axes is deprecated, use axis instead

 This Op takes a SparseTensor and is the sparse counterpart to
 <a href="../../tf/math/reduce_sum"><code>tf.reduce_sum()</code></a>.
 In particular, this Op also returns a dense `Tensor`
-instead of a sparse one.
+if `output_is_sparse` is `False`, or a `SparseTensor` if `output_is_sparse` is `True`.

+Note: if `output_is_sparse` is True, a gradient is not defined for this function, so it can't be used in training models that need gradient descent.

-Reduces `sp_input` along the dimensions given in `reduction_axes`.
-Unless `keepdims` is true, the rank of the tensor is reduced by 1 for each entry in `reduction_axes`.
+Reduces `sp_input` along the dimensions given in `axis`.
+Unless `keepdims` is true, the rank of the tensor is reduced by 1 for each entry in `axis`.
 If `keepdims` is true, the reduced dimensions are retained with length 1.

-If `reduction_axes` has no entries, all dimensions are reduced, and a tensor with a single element is returned.
+If `axis` has no entries, all dimensions are reduced, and a tensor with a single element is returned.
 Additionally, the axes can be negative, similar to the indexing rules in Python.